 What are microservices?

-Microservice architecture is a software development method where different application components (mainly responsible for one part of the system) can be paired together to build a complete system.
+Microservice architecture is a software development method where different application components (mainly responsible for one part of the system) can be paired together to build a complete, entire system.

 Microservices have been named for their ability to act independently as small software applications.
 Typically, these structures offer the advantages of scaling a service independently without disrupting neighboring services; they are highly scalable and can eliminate bottlenecks common in monolithic architectures.